okeeffed/developer-notes/manual/System-Design/Glossary.md

 #### Key-Value Stores

 Data is stored in an array of key-value pairs.
-The ‘key’ is an attribute name which is linked to a ‘value’.
+The 'key' is an attribute name which is linked to a 'value'.
 Well-known key-value stores include Redis, Voldemort, and Dynamo.